TheMosquito/easy-sdo-oh/README.md

 * once you have saved the `voucher.json` file, you can shutdown the device (e.g., `sudo shutdown -h now`).
 If this was a real SDO device you would now ship it to the customer together with its `voucher.json` file. **To use the SDO feature, you will need to use this voucher to pre-register the machine with Open Horizon.**

+* Perhaps it's worth noting that when you use SDO normally, all of the above is done by the SDO device manufacturer for you.
+You just get the devcie and its voucher and you never need to login to the device yourself.

 ### Pre-Register the Simulated SDO Device (Using its Voucher)

 * on any other machine configured with your Open Horizon user credentials.
 First check your credentials by running `hzn exchange user list`.
 If that command responds with a JSON structure, you are all set.